 (c) The third reason ('third generation models') is a combination of the first two.
 The idea is that economies become vulnerable to second generation crises if something happens that makes an interest rate defense of the currency costly.
-For example, if the banking system and/or output are weak.
+For example, if the banking by 'first generation models'.

+system and/or output are weak.
 The idea is that bad government policies have something to do with the crisis, but that they are not so bad that the crisis is absolutely inevitable.